gregschmit/rails-rest-framework/docs/_guide/2_controller_mixins.md

 This is the core of the REST Framework.
 Generally speaking, projects already have an existing controller inheritance hierarchy, so we want developers to be able to maintain that project structure while leveraging the power of the REST Framework.
-Also, different controllers which inherit from the same parent often need different REST Framework mix-ins.
+Also, different controllers which inherit from the same parent often need different REST Framework mixins.
 For these reasons, REST Framework provides the controller functionality as modules that you mix into your controllers.

 ## Response Rendering

-Before we go into the various controller mixins, one of the core capabilities of the REST Framework is to provide consistent, format-independent responses along side a browsable API.
+Before we go into the various controller mixins, one of the core capabilities of the REST Framework is to provide system-consumable responses along side a browsable API for developers.
 While you can use Rails' builtin rendering tools, such as `render`, the REST Framework provides a rendering helper called `api_response`.
 This helper allows you to return a browsable API response for the `html` format which shows you what the JSON/XML response would look like, along with faster and lighter responses for `json` and `xml` formats.